 We’re talking seismic changes here

 Many people long hold the idea that they will just unplug from their working years and all of a sudden have all this time to do the things they always wanted to do, and their days will be filled with pure joy!
 However, rarely discussed are the real challenges that that we face in retirement due to the emotional changes that we face.
+These challenges aren’t about finding good retirement places like Eden Retirement Living, but more so about mental stability in regard to the transition.
 Consider the following:

 - What will you do when you move from a fully structured work day that flies by, to a blank canvas of options in how you fill your day?